vbarsegyan-fn/deployment/README.md

-# Generating a verification key using your recovery phase
+# Generating a verification key using your mnemonic
 If you want to use an existing wallet for pledging, please follow these instructions.

 ## Build and exec into the Cardano image